RITM-200: Stationary power plants

-In November 2020 Rosatom announced plans to place a land-based RITM-200N SMR in isolated Ust-Kuyga town in Yakutia.
+In November 2020, Rosatom announced plans to place a land-based RITM-200N SMR in isolated Ust-Kuyga town in Yakutia.
 The reactor will replace current coal and oil based electricity and heat generation at half the price.
-Technical design for this type of RITM-200 core should be finished in 2022.
+In April 2023, a license was given for a pilot RITM-200N plant to be built near the village of Ust-Kuiga, with commissioning planned for 2028.